-North Umpqua Trail (Marsters Segment) is a 3.6 mile trail located near Idleyld Park, OR and is rated as moderate.
+North Umpqua Trail: Marsters Segment is a 4 mile point-to-point trail located near Idleyld Park, OR that features a river and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.

 Directions from Roseburg: Western Trailhead) Travel east on Highway 138 and turn right onto Forest Service Road 4750.
 Follow 4750 south a quarter mile to the Calf Creek Trailhead.
 Roadside parking is available before and after the trailhead on Road 4750.
 Dispersed campsite is located nearby, but no restroom or water facilities.Eastern Trailhead) Travel east on Highway 138 to Forest Service Road 4770.
 Follow 4770 south to the Marsters Trailhead, on the east side of Marsters Bridge.
 The trailhead is approximately 600 feet downstream and offers no restrooms or water.
 Horse trailers need to park at the wide area along FS Road 4770, 300 feet from the highway.